-We intend to apply to list our Series C mandatory convertible preferred stock on the New York Stock Exchange.
+We have applied to list our Series C mandatory convertible preferred stock on the New York Stock Exchange under the symbol "XRX PR C".
 Our common stock is listed on the New York Stock Exchange and the Chicago Stock Exchange under the symbol "XRX."